searel-lab/old_website/content/authors/siril/_index.md

 - Researchers
 ---

 Siril Singh is a senior research fellow at the SEAREL Lab.
 Her research interests plant ecology, environmental pollution and human health.
-She has been also awarded as a DST-Women Scientist.
+She has been also awarded with DST Women Scientist-B project.